mdmtk/docs/edge/source/guide/csp/wifi.md

 >The Identity is used as a way of getting accepted by the Authentication Server so that you can receive the encryption key that is needed to operate on the network.
 Once you are authenticated, the Identity does not have any further meaning and is not used to identify the device on the network.

+>Specifying an empty (length of zero) value (or the absence of this parm from the XML) will cause the Identity will not be set.

 ##### **Anonymous Identity**
 Settable if: The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Authentication is not "EAP-TLS" or "LEAP"